 Trade policy is an exclusive EU competence under the EU Treaties and defined as the Common Commercial Policy.
-Under this architecture the Commission represents Ireland and other Member States, taking into account the needs of individual Member States and the collective good of the Union in international trade negotiations.
+Under this architecture the Commission represents Ireland and other member states, taking into account the needs of individual member states and the collective good of the EU in international trade negotiations.

 The department is responsible for the identification, formulation and development of Ireland’s international trade policies.
 We also promote Ireland’s trade interests at European Union (EU) trade policy negotiations, and actively participate at the World Trade Organisation (WTO).
 We represent Ireland at the OECD Trade Committee.

 - ensuring Ireland’s interests are reflected to the maximum extent possible in the European Union’s Common Commercial Policy (CCP)

 - representing Ireland’s trade interests at EU, WTO and other international fora

 The EU fora includes the Treaty-based Trade Policy Committee (TPC) which assists the Commission in trade negotiations.
 Ireland’s full member of the TPC is the head of the department’s Trade Policy Unit and the deputy is our trade counsellor based in the Permanent Representation in Brussels.
 Under the TPC are a number of other EU trade committees which deal with specific topics such as Services and Investment (TPCSI), Steel, Textiles and Industrial Sectors (TPC STIS) and the Generalised Scheme of Preferences (GSP) for developing countries.

 At ministerial level, EU trade policy is guided by meetings of trade ministers in Council.